Karen Bass: Early life and education

-Community Coalition and the crack cocaine epidemic

-In the 1980s, while working as an emergency medicine physician assistant and a clinical instructor at the Keck School of Medicine of USC Physician Assistant Program, Bass witnessed the impact of the crack epidemic in South Los Angeles.
-After attending "Crack: The Death of a Race", a San Francisco conference hosted by the Reverend Cecil Williams, she decided to organize a response.
+In the 1980s, she worked as an emergency medicine physician assistant and a clinical instructor at the physician assistant program at the USC Keck School of Medicine.
+In the late 1980s, Bass and other local community organizers founded Community Coalition, a South Los Angeles grassroots organization.

-In the late 1980s, Bass and other local community organizers founded Community Coalition, an organization with a mission to help transform the social and economic conditions in South Los Angeles that foster addiction, crime, violence, and poverty by building a community institution that involves thousands in creating, influencing, and changing public policy.
+While serving as a member of the United States House of Representatives from California, Bass received a Master of Social Work from the USC Suzanne Dworak-Peck School of Social Work in 2015.

 California State Assembly

 In 2004, Bass was elected to represent California's 47th Assembly district.
 At her inauguration, she became the only African-American woman serving in the state legislature.
 She was reelected in 2006 and 2008 before her term limit expired.
 Bass served the cities and communities of Culver City, West Los Angeles, Westwood, Cheviot Hills, Leimert Park, Baldwin Hills, View Park-Windsor Hills, Ladera Heights, the Crenshaw District, Little Ethiopia and portions of Koreatown and South Los Angeles.